-There are plenty of ways to discourage these feline visitors from using your garden and it will be a case of trial and error to see what works and what doesn’t for your local feline population, and this includes Coleus Canina.
+There are plenty of ways to discourage these feline visitors from using your garden as their own personal toilet and it will be a case of trial and error to see what works and what doesn’t for your local feline population, and this includes Coleus Canina.

 What Is Coleus Canina?